jonmorehouse/node-app-bootstrap/README.md

 * take out the rabbit runner - thats a huge dependency that will complicate this
 * it should be so simple to get up and running anyway ... it shouldn't be a huge deal
 * this is only for external services and such!
+* this application favors code stability / ease of development over speed.
+Therefore everything in startup will be async and will be run in series (this could result in a bit of a slower startup, but for now should hopefully be fine)

 Goals
 -----